editeodoro/Bbarolo/docs/source/tasks/fit3d.rst

 * **ADRIFT** [false].
 If true, calculate the asymmetric drift correction.
 First regularize velocity dispersion and density profile and then compute the correction following classical prescription (see e.g. `Iorio et al. 2017 <http://adsabs.harvard.edu/abs/2017MNRAS.466.4159I>`_).

+* **ADRIFTPOL1** [3].
+Degree of polynomial function used to regularize the velocity dispersion in the computation of the asymmetric drift correction.
+If set to -1, it will not regularize it and just use the ring-by-ring best fit.

+* **ADRIFTPOL2** [3].
+Degree of polynomial function used to regularize the function log(VDISP**2*SIGMA) in the computation of the asymmetric drift correction.

 .. _3dfitopt_add: